AMERICOP

 History:

-(Captain America I#430 (fb), 428-430) - Bart Gallows was originally a member of the Houston Police Department who became disillusioned at the law's inability to protect society from the lawless.
+(Captain America I#430 (fb)) - Bart Gallows was originally a member of the Houston Police Department who became disillusioned at the law's inability to protect society from the lawless.
 He eventually resigned from the force and decided to establish himself as an independent vigilante on a national level.
 He terminated lawbreakers with extreme prejudice.
 When he would break up a drug-ring or other profitable criminal organization, he would keep half of the money and donate the other half to programs such as drug rehabilitation.
 He used his half of the money to purchase his arsenal, truck, and living expenses.

-Americop learned of a white slavery ring, which he tracked to New Orleans, Louisiana.
-In the process, he encountered Captain America, and eventually confronted the head of the ring, Damon Dran, and his agents.
-Although he was initially subdued by a gas attack, Americop broke free and slew many of Dran's mercenaries.
+(Captain America I#430) - Dran threatened to have Diamondback and Moonhunter killed by Kono and Jake if Cap and Americop didn't stand down, but Americop didn't care for Cap's friends and had to be stopped by Cap from shooting at the criminals.
+Americop broke free and shot Dran, but his bullets just ricocheted off Dran's indestructible skin.
+Americop kept shooting while making his way up the stairs, but was subdued by a gas attack and captured.
+Americop eventually broke free and slew many of Dran's mercenaries.
 He shot down Dran's helicopter, and left, believing Dran to be dead.
 Captain America, at that time severely debilitated by a reaction to the Super-Soldier Serum, attempted to stop him, but was unable to catch up with him.
 Dran, virtually immortal, was unharmed by the explosion and fall, although his operation was broken up, and he was arrested.

 (Thunderbolts: Desperate Measures (fb) - BTS) - Americop's killing those high on the FBI's most wanted list kept him low on that same list.